 A dental crown can take a tooth that has failed and might otherwise need to be extracted and turn it into a fully functioning tooth again.
 You get a second chance with a tooth, and with a dental crown, your restored tooth can last for decades.

 All Ceramic Dental Crowns: Strength and Beauty

 In the past, dental crowns were often made of metal — gold was the preferred choice, but other metals were used, too — but now we have the option of using tooth-colored dental crowns to restore your teeth not just to complete function but also to a completely natural appearance.

 A dental crown is a sheath that can be placed over your damaged natural tooth, giving it a completely new surface.
-With all-ceramic dental crowns, this new surface can be just as attractive — or even more so — as your natural tooth.
-The dental crown provides protection for the damaged tooth by covering it, and support by bracing it where it is week.
+With all-ceramic dental crowns, this new surface can be just as attractive as your natural tooth— or even more so.
+The dental crown provides protection for the damaged tooth by covering it, and support by bracing it where it is weak.
 The natural tooth root remains anchored in the jawbone, supporting the tooth root in turn.